gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

                      `─────────'
 ```

-The special `HEAD` pointer will follow us to wherever we jump in the graph of
+The special `HEAD` pointer will follow us wherever we jump in the graph of
 commits.
 By using `git checkout` we can jump to any commit we want, and it will
 also take care of updating our working files to match the state they had when
 that commit was created.